BSc (Hons) (NFQ Level 8)

 - IT industry

-Graduate opportunities for Mathematics graduates include MSc and PhD programmes in Mathematical Sciences in Ireland and abroad, leading to research in universities, research institutes or in industry.
+Opportunities for further study include include MSc and PhD programmes in Mathematical Sciences in Ireland and abroad, leading to research positions in universities or industry.

 What Will I Study

 This is a sample pathway for a degree in Mathematics.
-Topics include linear algebra and geometry, diﬀerential and integral calculus, graphs and networks, theory of games, ﬁeld theory, metric spaces, diﬀerential geometry and functional analysis.
+Topics include linear algebra and geometry, diﬀerential and integral calculus, graphs and networks, theory of games, groups, rings and fields, metric spaces, differential geometry and functional analysis.

 - Applied and Computational Mathematics